-In as little as one year, this program can empower those working in nursing, administration, public health, healthcare law, EMS, medicine or other health professions to approach and effectively manage conflict in a healthcare setting.
+In as little as one year, this health care certificate program can empower those working in nursing, healthcare administration, public health, healthcare law, EMS, medicine or other health professions to approach and effectively manage conflict in a healthcare setting.

 - Culture, Gender, and Power Differences in Conflict

 Faculty within the Department of Interdisciplinary Studies come from backgrounds in business, health, education, law, and the arts and sciences.
 Together, their experiences and expertise provide students in the health care collaboration and conflict management certificate program with a robust interdisciplinary education that can apply to a wide variety of careers in health care.

 To be considered for admission to the Graduate Certificate in Health Care Collaboration and Conflict Management program, applicants must: